gitlabhq/gitlabhq/doc/ci/cloud_deployment/index.md

 1. Commit and push your updated `.gitlab-ci.yml` to your project's repository, and you're done!

-   Your application Docker image will be rebuilt and pushed to the GitLab registry.
+   Your application Docker image is rebuilt and pushed to the GitLab registry.
    If your image is located in a private registry, make sure your task definition is [configured with a `repositoryCredentials` attribute](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/private-auth.html).

-   Then the targeted task definition will be updated with the location of the new Docker image, and a new revision will be created in ECS as result.
+   Then the targeted task definition is updated with the location of the new Docker image, and a new revision is created in ECS as result.

-   Finally, your AWS ECS service will be updated with the new revision of the task definition, making the cluster pull the newest version of your application.
+   Finally, your AWS ECS service is updated with the new revision of the task definition, making the cluster pull the newest version of your application.